★★★★★

 • Numbness in the calf

-• Weakness or shivering in the leg
+• Weakness or trembling in the leg

-• Tenderness and Redness
+• Tenderness and redness

 • Bruising on your legs or calf